ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 both me and you as you suggest."

 Cain chuckled.
 "Of course not.
 You still haven't seen the pattern of their discussions, have you?
-You see, everything you understand to be true when you are born later turns out to be a lie.
-It's in how we respond to that lie that defines who we are as people."
+You see, many things that you take as fundamental truths when you are young you will come to understand as lies when you mature.
+It's in how we respond to these lies that defines who we are as individuals."

 Seth looked back at his older brother.
 He wasn't sure what to make of this whole conversation.